cheshire-cat-ai/docs/mkdocs/index.md

 You can also feed text documents in the Cat's memory system to enrich the agent's contextual information and ask it to retrieve them further in the conversation.

-If you want the Cat to solve tailored tasks you can extend its capabilities writing Python plugins to execute custom functions or call external services (e.g. APIs and other models).
+If you want the Cat to solve tailored tasks, you can extend its capabilities writing Python plugins to execute custom functions or call external services (e.g., APIs and other models).

 Furthermore, the Cat boasts a rapidly growing ecosystem of ready-to-use plugins that can be easily installed with just a click.